hyperjumptech/monika/docs/src/pages/tutorial/write-config-in-visual-studio-code.md

 ![](https://miro.medium.com/max/1400/1*GB73EpEOXKl4UpBqaDP3Mw.png)

 Also, it includes auto-complete when you select an option.
 For example, press CTRL+Space and select probes.
-It will automatically set a probe with an empty ID, ten seconds interval, and 5 times incidents/recoveries threshold.
+It will automatically set a probe with an empty ID, and ten seconds interval.

 ![](https://miro.medium.com/max/854/1*98EBPAbUlDm0mQ-0xVArOw.png)